Kamiano/Analytics_Excel/README.md

 # HR Analytics Dashboard

 ## Overview:
-This dashboard provides insights into various HR metrics to support strategic decision-making in an company.
+This dashboard provides insights into various HR metrics to support strategic decision-making focusing mainly on the attrition in the company.
 ## Process
 Explore the data.
 Clean the data.